google/grain/docs/data_sources.md

 ## Available Data Sources

-We provide a variety of data sources for PyGrain, which we discuss in the following sections.
+We provide a variety of data sources for Grain, which we discuss in the following sections.

 ### Range Data Source

 This data source mimics the built-in Python
 [range class](https://docs.python.org/3/library/functions.html#func-range).
 It
-can be used for initial PyGrain testing or if your use case involves generating records on the fly (for example if you only want to generate synthetic records online rather than read records from storage.)
+can be used for initial Grain testing or if your use case involves generating records on the fly (for example if you only want to generate synthetic records online rather than read records from storage.)